In honor of Mother's Day, Debt.com consulted 18 finance experts on the best advice their moms gave them growing up.

 9. Marguerita Cheng, CEO of Blue Ocean Global Wealth

 My mom lost her father when she was 10 years old.
 She shared how difficult it was for her mom to raise four kids as a widow.
+Her mother was a secretary who “knew how to make a dollar stretch. “

 The most valuable tip my mom shared with me was to live within my means.